santoshmahat/team-generator/README.md

 ## Description
-This is a fullstack application This is a Random Team Generator.
+This is a fullstack application which is is a Random Team Generator.
 It is a service designed to create random groups from a list of participants.
 Additionally, it offers the option to generate balanced teams based on the skill levels of the participants.
 The application manages players and teams effectively and employs a fair team generation algorithm that takes player skill levels into account.